 The CSP is committed to making the role of committee members open to as many people as possible.
 These are voluntary roles but we don’t want cost to be a barrier to anyone thinking of applying.

-All out-of-pocket expenses involved in serving as a committee member are reimbursed, including travel and subsistence costs, childcare costs, and overnight accommodation if required.
-Consideration is also given to reimbursement for loss of earnings.
+All out-of-pocket expenses involved in serving as a committee member are reimbursed, including travel and subsistence costs, childcare costs, overnight accommodation if required, plus consideration is given to reimbursement for loss of earnings.

 Committee members must be prepared to declare and manage any interests held which may be in conflict with the role.
 Applicants are required to declare on the application form any business or personal interests that might be relevant to our work, as well as any close personal relationships with a CSP employee or Council/committee member.